ben2d2/MyFantasyDraftBoard/README.md

 Use the following search criteria:
-For a list at any given position type one of the following: positions = ["quarterbacks", "widereceivers", "runningbacks", "tightends", "defensiveline", "defensivebacks", "linebackers", "kickers", "punters", kickreturn"] topten = ["toptenqbs", "toptenwrs", "toptenrbs", "toptentes", "toptendline", "toptendbs", "toptenlbs", "toptenkick", "toptenpunt", "toptenkrt"] by age older than = ["qbs", "wrs", "rbs", "tes", "dline", "dbs", "lbs", "kick", "punt", "krt"] + any age argument
+For a list at any given position type one of the following: positions = ["quarterbacks", "widereceivers", "runningbacks", "tightends", "defensiveline", "defensivebacks", "linebackers", "kickers", "punters", kickreturnteams"]

+Top-ten at any gien position:
+position + topten

+Players at any given position older or younger than any given age: position + (olderthan or youngerthan) + age

+Sort players at any given position by name or age, ascending or descending: position + (sortbyname or sortbyage) + (ASC or DESC)

 My Fantasy Draft Board uses data compiled by Scoresheet Fantasy Sports.
 CSV files can be downloaded at http://www.scoresheet.com/NFL-PlayerList.csv.